 There will be three exams administered during the course of the semester.
 The exams will cover all the material presented in the lectures and the material from the required readings.
-The first two exams will be given during the normal class time and the third exam will be administered during finals week.
-All exams, including exam III are non-cumulative.
+The first two exams will be given during the normal class time.
+The third exam will be administered during finals week.
+All exams are non-cumulative.
 These exams will be comprised of short answer and essay questions.
 Note: Exams will be given only on the days scheduled, and the only excuse for failing to take an exam is documented illness or death in the family.
 An unexcused absence from an exam will be recorded as a zero grade.
-Make-up exams will be administered at 7:30 am.